 Desktop Computers are located throughout the main floor of the library.
-There is one computer dedicated for library catalog use only and it is labeled accordingly.
-The rest of the computers provide access to the library catalog, MasterNet, the Internet, the library's online subscription databases and indexes as well as other programs made possible by the Computer Services dept. including word-processing.
+There is one computer dedicated for library catalog use only and it is labeled accordingly (Online Public Access Catalog (OPAC)).
+The rest of the computers provide access to the library catalog, MasterNet, the Internet, the library's online subscription databases and indexes as well as other programs made possible by the IT Operations department including word-processing.
 There are also some computers with special programs intended for specific courses.
 Students enrolled in the courses needing those programs have priority use of these computers.

 In addition to the hardwired computers available to all patrons, the library is fitted with wireless connection to the MasterNet network.
 Wireless access cannot be provided to everyone due to licensing, security and administrative restrictions.
 Therefore, only currently enrolled TMU traditional students, DCP, Credential, & MABC students and TMS students may purchase wireless network access.
 TMU and TMS alumni, resident card holders and visitors are not eligible for wireless network access.
-TMS staff and faculty may petition the Computer Services Dept. where the need will be determined on a case by case basis.
+TMS staff and faculty may petition the IT Operations department. where the need will be determined on a case by case basis.